Aipysurus duboisii: Description

-Adults of A. duboisii grow up to 148 cm (4.86 feet) in total length (including tail) but usually to around 80 cm (2.6 feet).
+Adults of A. duboisii grow up to 148 cm (4.86 ft) in total length (including tail), but usually to around 80 cm (2.6 ft).
 The head is slightly wider than the neck with nostrils on its upper part and nasals contacting each other.
 Eyes are separated from supralabial scales by a row of large subocular scales.
 Dorsal scales are usually smooth, but sometimes have a small keel or small knobs.
 Individuals vary significantly in color and body pattern.
 The tail is relatively long; the chin and throat have lighter color than rest of the body.

 Venom

 The acute toxicity of snake venom is conventionally tested on laboratory animals and is evaluated in terms of the median lethal dose (LD_{50}), that is, the dose required to kill half the members of a tested population divided by the weight of the tested animal.
 The LD_{50} depends on the animal.
 Rabbits are about twice as sensitive to sea snake venom as mice, and fish and frogs are even more susceptible.
 The LD_{50} for subcutaneous injection of A. duboisii venom into mice is 0.044 mg/kg of body weight.
-This makes A. duboisii the most venomous sea snake tested, and the third most venomous snake overall, behind the inland taipan (Oxyuranus microlepidotus, LD_{50}=0.025 mg/kg) and the eastern brown snake (Pseudonaja textilis, LD_{50}=0.036 mg/kg).
+This makes A. duboisii the most venomous sea snake tested, and the third-most venomous snake overall, behind the inland taipan (Oxyuranus microlepidotus, LD_{50}=0.025 mg/kg) and the eastern brown snake (Pseudonaja textilis, LD_{50}=0.036 mg/kg).